 As a relatively small company, we try to stay in touch with our customers’ wishes.
 Following trends, we personally select and bring in over half of our stock from various suppliers.
 For our latest catch we were inspired by the popular Scandinavian style: smooth, sleek curves with accents of native wood.
 So is your style Scandinavian?
 Then this blog is for you!
 Besides featuring our new Scandinavian lighting, we’ll also take you past a few stunning examples of Scandinavian interior design to show how light and minimalism work together to create functional beauty.
+This collection of pendant lights will inspire and captivate!
 Are you ready?

 Scandinavian interior design:This kitchen has crafted natural texture and smooth white surfaces into one beautiful Scandinavian design.
 The cupboards without visible handles, the perfectly white wall and smooth white Scandinavian pendant light shade are alternated with wooden borders and small stone tiles.
 Little details like the curved tap and jars with round wooden caps finish the look.

-Scandinavian pendant light:The smooth streamlined edges and shape of the Copenhagen Pendant Light are reminiscent of the retro Danish era.
-Both the black and white version will certainly add a level of cool sophistication to your dining area!
+Scandinavian pendant light:The smooth streamlined edges and shape of the Copenhagen Pendant Light are reminiscent of the retro Danish era and will certainly add a level of cool sophistication to your dining area!

 Scandinavian interior design:This dining area is dominated by white and (pine) wood, creating a very serene space.
 Although the overbearing white environment looks very contemporary, it doesn’t feel too sterile because of all the plants, which make the room feel even more natural and airy.